fdivitto/TatungEinsteinDiagnosticFirmware/README.md

 Diagnostic ROM for the Tatung Einstein TC-01

-Burn this firmware on a 2764 EPROM and place it in the free slot next to the original firmware.
+Burn this firmware (rom.bin) on a 2764 EPROM and place it in the free slot next to the original firmware.

 Currently it tests for:
   * 64K dynamic RAMs (8x4164)